 Data should also be encrypted at rest within the public cloud using customer-generated keys for extra safety.

-On-premise file services still needs the same level of operational management as on-premise systems.
-Security, is one obvious area, which, as we’ve discussed includes in-flight and at-rest encryption.
+On-premise file services still need the same level of operational management as on-premise systems.
+Security, is one obvious area, which includes in-flight and at-rest encryption.

-Credentials management is another area of focus and some vendors offer integration with Active Directory and LDAP.
+Credentials management is another area of focus, and some suppliers offer integration with Microsoft Active Directory and Lightweight Directory Access Protocol (LDAP).

 Finally, remember that data in public cloud isn’t backed up by default.
 Public cloud service providers will commit to service level agreements on uptime, but any backup will be in place only to bring the service back online.